int128/kubelogin/README.md

 ```

 If you install via GitHub releases, save the binary as the name `kubectl-oidc_login` on your path.
-When you invoke `kubectl oidc-login`, kubectl can find in by the [naming convention of kubectl plugins](https://kubernetes.io/docs/tasks/extend-kubectl/kubectl-plugins/).
+When you invoke `kubectl oidc-login`, kubectl finds it by the [naming convention of kubectl plugins](https://kubernetes.io/docs/tasks/extend-kubectl/kubectl-plugins/).
 The other install methods do this for you.

 You need to set up the OIDC provider, cluster role binding, Kubernetes API server and kubeconfig.
-The kubeconfig looks like:
+Your kubeconfig looks like this:

 ```yaml
 users: